Master Sprite Sheet Canvas Stage Packed Grid / Horizontal Strip

 Understanding GIF to CSS Animation Conversion

-Converting a GIF to a CSS animation involves extracting each frame of the GIF and generating CSS @keyframes rules that animate through these frames as background images or using other CSS properties.
+Converting a GIF to a CSS animation involves extracting each frame of the GIF and generating CSS @keyframes rules that animate through these frames as background images or using a compiled sprite sheet with timing functions like steps().

 Core Concepts

-• Frame Extraction: Breaking down the GIF into its individual image frames.
+• Frame Extraction: Breaking down the GIF into individual image frames using high-speed browser-side canvas rendering.

-• CSS Keyframes: Creating a @keyframes rule that defines the animation sequence, with each keyframe representing a GIF frame displayed at a specific percentage of the animation duration.
+• CSS Keyframes: Creating a @keyframes rule that defines the animation sequence, with each keyframe representing a frame offset.

-• Animation Properties: Applying the animation CSS property to an element to link it to the @keyframes rule, controlling duration, timing, iteration count (looping), etc.
+• Animation Properties: Applying the animation CSS property to control playback speed, duration, direction, iteration count, and hardware acceleration.

 .gif-animation {